sjsu-library/unionist/_items/unionist--text-0111.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: MAJOR JACK DOWNING.—This celebrated letter writer is about opening a school in<br>Downingville, for instruction in all branches of English education, including<br>speech-making and gymnastics.
-In a recent letter he expresses himself more<br>certain of being next President, than he is whether the letter<br><em>G</em>
-  in gymnastics, should be sounded soft as in “Gineral,” or hard, as in “grog.”<br>
+transcription: 'MAJOR JACK DOWNING.—This celebrated letter writer is about opening a school in Downingville, for instruction in all branches of English education, including speech-making and gymnastics.
+In a recent letter he expresses himself more certain of being next President, than he is whether the letter <em>G</em> in gymnastics, should be sounded soft as in “Gineral,” or hard, as in “grog.” '
 scholarlyNotes: https://werehistory.org/the-immortal-major-jack-downing-and-the-rise-of-american-political-humor/
 commentary: Seba Smith (1792-1868) was a newspaper editor and humorist from Maine, where he created the character Major Jack Downing, a staple of newspapers in the